-With the rise of high definition video content with the adoption of HDTV, the need for a standard unified connector was needed.
+With the rise of high definition video content and the adoption of HDTV, the need for a standard unified connector was needed.
 The DVI interface was originally developed for computer systems and was placed on early HDTV units, but there are a number of limitations with it that manufacturers looked to put together a newer connector.
 From this, the High Definition Multi-media Interconnect or HDMI standards were developed.

 Smaller Standardized Connectors